-For the years ended December 31, 2014 and 2013, base management fees were \$4,373 thousand and \$625 thousand, respectively (net of waiver of \$2,186 thousand and \$312, respectively), incentive fees related to pre-incentive fee net investment income were \$3,578 thousand and \$0, respectively, and there were no incentive fees related to realized capital gains.
-The accrual for any capital gains incentive fee under US GAAP in a given period may result in an additional expense if such cumulative amount is greater than in the prior period or a reduction of previously recorded expense if such cumulative amount is negative, then there is no accrual.
+For the years ended December 31, 2015 and 2014, base management fees were \$8,907 thousand and \$4,373 thousand, respectively (net of waiver of \$4,454 thousand and \$2,186 thousand, respectively), incentive fees related to pre-incentive fee net investment income were \$8,881 thousand and \$3,578 thousand, respectively, and there were no incentive fees related to realized capital gains.
+The accrual for any capital gains incentive fee under accounting principles generally accepted in the United States ("U.S. GAAP") in a given period may result in an additional expense if such cumulative amount is greater than in the prior period or a reduction of previously recorded expense if such cumulative amount is less than in the prior period.
+If such cumulative amount is negative, then there is no accrual.

-As of December 31, 2014 and December 31, 2013, \$6,319 thousand and \$625 thousand, respectively was included in base management and incentive fees payable in the Consolidated Statement of Assets and Liabilities included in the Annual Report.
+As of December 31, 2015 and 2014, \$5,277 thousand and \$6,319 thousand, respectively, were included in base management and incentive fees payable in the Consolidated Statements of Assets and Liabilities included in the Annual Report.